MatthewGerber/rlai/README.md

     :param n_steps: Number of steps (see `rlai.gpi.temporal_difference.evaluation.evaluate_q_pi`).
     :param epsilon: Total probability mass to spread across all actions, resulting in an epsilon-greedy policy.
 Must be strictly > 0.
+    :param num_planning_improvements_per_direct_improvement: Number of planning improvements to make for each improvement based on actual experience.
+Pass None for no planning.
     :param make_final_policy_greedy: Whether or not to make the agent's final policy greedy with respect to the q-values that have been learned, regardless of the value of epsilon used to estimate the q-values.
     :param num_improvements_per_plot: Number of improvements to make before plotting the per-improvement average.
 Pass